Affiliate links on Android Authority may earn us a commission. Learn more.

 So you now know what an unlocked phone is and are considering going that route.
 Now what?
 The most popular way to buy unlocked phones is online.
 Popular websites for purchasing unlocked phones include Amazon, eBay, and Swappa.
 Going to a manufacturer’s online store is usually another option.
 You can also find them in certain retail stores like Best Buy, Walmart, etc., but their selection isn’t commonly as wide.

-If you are interested, we have created a list of the best unlocked phones, which tells you where you can buy them.
-Hit the link below to see which unlocked phone is best for your needs and budget.
+If you are interested, we have created a list of the best Android phones, and most of the links in there are for unlocked devices.
+Hit the link to see which unlocked phone is best for your needs and budget.

 FAQs